breynolds1247/projects/NFLPlayerStatVisualizations/README.md

 Some important features of the code are:

--**Lines 16-20:** The URLs containing the data tables to be scraped are entered here.
+- **Lines 16-20:** The URLs containing the data tables to be scraped are entered here.
--**Lines 186-190:** The output CSV file paths are defined here.
+- **Lines 186-190:** The output CSV file paths are defined here.

 #### Visualizations Script